hyu/vscode-replicated/README.md

 - 🟡 Yellow warning icon for files with warnings
 - 🔵 Blue info icon for files with information messages
 - ✅ Green check for files with no issues

+#### 2. Actions View

+Development workflow tools for testing and deployment:

+- **Auto-lint on save** toggle for automatic linting
+- **Test in Environment** dropdown to deploy to Development, Staging, or Production
+- **CLI Status** showing installed Replicated CLI version with quick refresh
+- **Cluster Resources** - After deployment, view a compact list of Kubernetes resources:
+  - Deployments, Pods, Services, ConfigMaps, and Secrets
+  - One-line display with status indicators (● healthy, ⚠ warnings)
+  - Quick access to detailed Dashboard view

+#### 3. Cluster Dashboard View

+Access via the **"📊 Dashboard"** button in the Actions panel or command palette:

+- **Cluster information** with health status
+- **Summary statistics** for all resource types
+- **Detailed resource cards** showing:
+  - Deployments with replica counts and images
+  - Pods with status, node placement, and restart counts
+  - Services with type and endpoint information
+  - ConfigMaps and Secrets with data key counts
+- **Beautiful, responsive UI** that adapts to VS Code themes
+- **Hover effects** and visual status indicators

+For more details, see [CLUSTER_RESOURCES_FEATURE.md](CLUSTER_RESOURCES_FEATURE.md) and [CLUSTER_RESOURCES_QUICKSTART.md](CLUSTER_RESOURCES_QUICKSTART.md)

 #### Supported Manifest Types